Skip to main content

 Use Candu's out-of-the-box analytics to help understand the results of your AB test

-Understanding the impact of your experiments is an essential part of running an end-to-end A/B test.
+Understanding the impact of your experiments is essential to running an end-to-end A/B test.

-For every experiment that you run, you can monitor results in real-time and track conversion goals against your own product events.
+For every experiment you run, you can monitor real-time results and track conversion goals against your product events.
 Candu’s statistical engine simplifies data analysis for you and helps to speed up the time it takes to run an end-to-end experiment. 🚀

 Bayesian A/B Testing Method

-• Methodology: The two main types of A/B testing methods are Frequentist and Bayesian.
+• Methodology: Frequentist and Bayesian are the two main types of A/B testing methods.
 Both methods allow you to compare different versions of content to see which one is better.
 They differ in their approach to calculating and interpreting results.
 Candu uses the Bayesian method.

-• How it works: Users are randomly split into different groups for each version of content or control group.
-We do not have any prior knowledge or historical data to use, so we use an uninformed prior (default value selected) - essentially a starting point of "I don't know" how this is likely to perform.
+• How it works: Users are randomly split into different groups for each content or control group version.
+We do not have prior knowledge or historical data to use, so we use an uninformed prior (default value selected) - essentially a starting point of "I don't know" how this will likely perform.

-• What it tells us: With the Bayesian method of A/B testing, instead of saying, "Yes, this version is better" or "No, this version is worse", results are expressed as a probability distribution.
-We use probabilities to measure the likelihood that one version is better than another.
+• What it tells us: With the Bayesian method of A/B testing, instead of saying, "Yes, this version is better" or "No, this version is worse," results are expressed as a probability distribution.
+We use probabilities to measure the likelihood that one version is better.
 For example, you can say, "There is an 85% probability that Version A is better than the control group, but we can't be 100% sure."

 What are the benefits of the Bayesian method over the Frequentist method?

 • Small sample sizes: Bayesian methods can be more reliable when you have relatively small sample sizes (not many users to test on).
 In some cases, Frequentist methods struggle to provide confident results with limited data.
 Bayesian methods handle small sample sizes better and give you more reliable insights.
-For in-product experiments and for B2B businesses, having reliable results with small sample sizes is very important.
+For in-product experiments and B2B businesses, having reliable results with small sample sizes is crucial.

 • No peeking problem: With the Bayesian method, results are valid at any point and will not be skewed by unusually large results.
 For example, if most upgrades are for $10, but a single upgrade is for $10,000, this will not unduly skew the experiment results.
 (The peeking problem can occur with the Frequentist approach when you check the intermediate results for statistical significance between the control and test groups and make decisions based on your observations.)